- Fuel Cell Cars

 Fumasep FAA-3-PK-75 membrane comes in either a 10cm x 10cm or 20cm x 30cm size sheet.
-The membrane is the thin brown foil, delivered on a backing foil (colourless rigid PET foil).
-Pull off carefully the membrane (brown) from the backing foil.
+The membrane is the thin brown foil with a peek reinforcing structure.
 The membrane is delivered in dry form.

 Fumatech membranes are highly sensitive to differences in humidity and moisture content.
 Therefore the membranes can vary +/- 0.5cm from the original cut sizes.
 Also due to this sensitivity the manufacturer expects wrinkles to form, however soaking the membranes in deionized water will return the membranes to the full size planar state according to the manufacturer.

 • Applications: Electrodialysis for demineralisation, desalination, acid recovery and others.
 This membrane can also be used for standard alkaline fuel cell and electrolyzer applications that utilize slightly alkaline solution (1-2 Molar).